discoproject/disco/doc/tutorial.rst

 Now the only thing missing is a command for running the job.
 In Disco, a single function call is needed to start a new job, which is aptly called :func:`disco.job`.
-There's a large number of parameters that you can use to tune your job but luckily only first three of them are required.
+There's a large number of parameters that you can use to tune your job but luckily only the first three of them are required.

 In addition to starting the job, we want to print out the results as well.
 A function called :func:`disco.result_iterator` takes a list of addresses to